Ekryd/sortpom/README.md

 The plugin will not change how your Maven project is compiled  ([Exception](https://github.com/Ekryd/sortpom/wiki/Parameters-that-can-affect-your-build))

 ## News ##
+  * 2015-11-21: Released version 2.5.0.
+The plugin now uses Java 8, as some dependant plugins demand Java 8.
+Users of previous versions of Java will have to use version 2.4.0.
   * 2015-07-19: Wiki pages should be ok now
   * 2015-04-10: Started to update all Wiki pages.
 What a job...
   * 2015-04-06: Released version 2.4.0 with new github location and updated libraries.